windownik/Deverant_API/README.md

 Currency - Default USD.
 This param you can change after project creation.
 In this version service can't exchange money automatically.

 All functions of our service available for log in users.

+# Whats new in version 0.0.1.1 Alfa

+Rework automaticall documentation.

 # Fly to version 0.0.2 Alfa
 Create email confirm for new users.